Scleroderma - Nail and Distal Digit

 Synopsis

-Scleroderma, or systemic sclerosis, is an autoimmune connective tissue disease that involves sclerotic changes of the skin and internal organs.
+Scleroderma, or progressive systemic sclerosis, is an autoimmune connective tissue disease that involves sclerotic changes of the skin and may involve internal organs.
 While the etiology remains unknown, the disease is characterized by autoantibody production, collagen deposition, and vascular dysfunction.
-The disease is observed in all ages and is slightly more common in Black people and 3-4 times more common in women.
+The disease is observed in all ages and is slightly more common in Black individuals and 3-4 times more common in women.
 The age of onset is usually between 30 and 50 years.

 Scleroderma can affect the connective tissue of any organ, including the skin, gastrointestinal tract, lungs, kidneys, joints, muscles, heart, and blood vessels.
 Pulmonary disease is the leading cause of mortality.
-Additional common clinical features include esophageal fibrosis and dysmotility, arthralgias, and Raynaud phenomenon.
+Additional common clinical features include esophageal dysfunction, primarily characterized by dysmotility, arthralgias, and Raynaud phenomenon.
 Less common manifestations include hypertensive renal crisis, pulmonary hypertension and interstitial lung disease, and cardiomyopathy.

 The 3 major clinical subsets of scleroderma are limited cutaneous systemic sclerosis, diffuse cutaneous systemic sclerosis, and systemic sclerosis sine scleroderma.